 Various types of Powers of Attorney are available in New Mexico, such as limited, durable, and general.
 These documents give your designated person the authority to act on your behalf in regards to your finances or your healthcare in comprehensive or limited ways.

 A financial POA can either give your agent the power to manage all of your financial affairs or only the specific ones you designate.
 These can include but are not limited to:

 This type of POA can be made “durable,” which means that it will remain in effect if you become incapacitated unless otherwise stated.

 A health care POA is generally part of an “advance health care directive.”
 This gives your agent the power to make medical decisions for you.
 These can include decisions about medication, diagnostic tests, surgeries, and other treatments as well as end-of-life decisions, such as orders against resuscitation, life support, feeding tubes, and more.
 Health care POAs are generally always durable so that, should you become incapable of making your own decisions, your agent will carry out your wishes.

 Powers of Attorney put your agent in a fiduciary position.
 This means that they must act according to your assigned requests and in your best interests.
 Those who violate this trust can be held legally liable for their actions.
 As the designated agent for the signer of a POA, if you have questions about the validity of the decisions or actions you should take, it is recommended that you consult with our attorney in advance.

-Request a free consultation with our Albuquerque attorney for Powers of Attorney using our online form or by calling the Law Office of Ryan D. Baughman, LLC today.
+Request a consultation with our Albuquerque attorney for Powers of Attorney using our online form or by calling the Law Office of Ryan D. Baughman, LLC today.